ucl-robotics-ai/test-platform-soft-robotics/README.md

 This repository incudes the CAD files for the platform, the designed GUI and the Simulink example for the inverse kinematics implementation using MATLAB/Simulink.

+## Platform Overview:
-##The overview of the plaform is presented here:
+The overeiew of the platform is shown:
 ![image](https://github.com/ucl-robotics-ai/test-platform-soft-robotics/blob/main/My_figures/platform.png)

-##The architecture of the platform is detailed as:
+## System Architecture
+The system architecture is:
 ![image](https://github.com/ucl-robotics-ai/test-platform-soft-robotics/blob/main/My_figures/arch_rig.png)

-##The designed GUI has the form of:
+## GUI Design:
+The design GUI is presented here.
 ![image](https://github.com/ucl-robotics-ai/test-platform-soft-robotics/blob/main/My_figures/GUI_interface.png)